It’s no great secret that the job market is more competitive now than it ever has been before.

 Meanwhile, some employees work later in the evening simply because that’s the time they feel most productive.
 At their productivity peak, they naturally feel happier, more creative and excited to complete the tasks.

 In such cases, however, it’s wiser to talk with the manager if you could come to work later and stay longer in the evenings.
 It is even easier to do if you work remotely: you can agree with your employer about working hours, and work whenever you feel refreshed and productive.
-As long as you meet your timelines and work quality, your boss should be fine with this.
+As long as you meet your timelines and work quality, your boss should be fine with this, especially if you agree to use remote employee monitoring software to track your productivity and work performance.

 The bottom point: overtime negatively affects productivity